anypercentstudio/speedcode/README.md

 # speedcode

-speedcode is a chrome extension that enhances leetcode and is literally always etc and so forth and so on and it's like shut up and therefore
+speedcode is a browser extension that can track LeetCode problems, time your solutions, and help you collaborate with friends in shared rooms

 ## installation